The Overtones

-The Overtones are a UK based vocal harmony group.
+The Overtones are a UK-based vocal harmony group.
 They were discovered by a Warner Bros.
-Records' talent scout while working as decorators in a shop near Oxford Street, singing during their tea break.
+Records talent scout while working as decorators in a shop near Oxford Street, singing during their tea break.
 Their first album, Good Ol' Fashioned Love, entered the UK Albums Chart at #16 in November 2010.
 After its re-release in March 2011, it reached #4.
 More than 500,000 copies of their first album have been sold.

 History

+Origins

 The members were originally in a band called DYYCE, which then reformed as Lexi Joe, which formed the basis of The Overtones.
 With four members originally – Mark Franks, Mike Crawshaw, Darren Everest and Timmy Matley – the band had been performing for several years.
 The four all shared an interest in the doo-wop genre of the 1950s mixed with R&B and modern pop music.
 Their voices bear a strong resemblance to a 1980s' doo-wop boyband, 14 Karat Soul.
 After auditioning on The X Factor in 2009, as Lexi Joe, they were rejected from the final 24.
 Later, they met Lockie Chapman, discovered similar tastes in music and reformed themselves as a five-piece band, under the name of The Overtones.
 Everest then had the idea of starting a painting and decorating company so that the five could practice together while working.
 It was while painting a shop near Oxford Street in London that the band was discovered by a talent scout, while singing "The Longest Time".
 They later signed a 5-album deal with Warner Bros.
 Records.

+Good 'Ol Fashioned Love (2010-2012)

 The first album by The Overtones has a number of original tracks written by the band, including their first single "Gambling Man", the title track "Good Ol' Fashioned Love" and "Carolyn".
 In 2010, they made a number of high-profile public appearances, supporting Peter Andre on tour, and performing at Stockport's Christmas lights switch-on and at the Abbey Park fireworks display in Leicester.
 They have made a number of television appearances, including on This Morning.

 On 13 March 2011, they were the house band for week 10 on the ITV show Dancing on Ice.
 On 1 June 2011, they were the house band for the third semi-final on the ITV show Britain's Got More Talent.
 In November 2011, they performed on The Saturday Night Show when the presenter Brendan O'Connor had to hold up a curtain after a "terrible mishap occurred in the RTÉ studio".
 The incident, available on YouTube, was nominated for the "Brown Trousers Moment" award at the 2011 Erics.

 On 29 September 2012, they appeared in an episode of Red or Black? being part of a round by using a handkerchief in their performance.
 On 9 December 2012, they appeared as special guest performers in the final episode of series 9 of The Xtra Factor.